Joe Hudson (catcher)

 Joseph Thaddeus Hudson (born May 21, 1991) is an American former professional baseball catcher.
 He played in Major League Baseball (MLB) for the Los Angeles Angels, St. Louis Cardinals, Seattle Mariners, and New York Mets.

-Career
+Playing career

 Hudson attended Jesuit High School in Tampa, Florida, and the University of Notre Dame, where he played college baseball for the Notre Dame Fighting Irish.

 Cincinnati Reds

-The Cincinnati Reds selected Hudson in the sixth round of the 2012 MLB draft.
+The Cincinnati Reds selected Hudson in the sixth round of the 2012 Major League Baseball draft.
 He was assigned to the Billings Mustangs for 2012.
 In 2013, he played for the Dayton Dragons, and played for the team in 2014 as well.
 Hudson was invited to Spring Training for the 2016 season, but did not make the club and was assigned to the Pensacola Blue Wahoos.
 Hudson was invited to Spring Training for the 2018 season, but once again did not make the club and was reassigned to the Louisville Bats.